-This model has a water resistance of 100m–still not as deep as other watches, but better compared to most skeleton model.
-It’s a 43mm watch with a tachymeter scale, anti-reflective sapphire crystal case, a 50-hour power reserve.
+This model has a water resistance of 100m–still not as deep as other watches, but better compared to most skeleton models.
+It’s a 43mm watch with a tachymeter scale, an anti-reflective sapphire crystal case, a 50-hour power reserve.
 Tag Heuer is a luxury brand, so this comes with a hefty price tag.

 Zenith Chronomaster El Primero Skeleton 42mm Men’s Watch

 The Zenith Chronomaster El Primero Skeleton is a watch for those willing to shell out tens of thousands for a watch.

 This is a chronograph with a black ceramic 45mm case, a black rubber strap with carbon fiber coating, a durable PVD-coated titanium triple folding clasp, and a domed sapphire crystal with anti-reflective treatment.
 This one has the brand’s El Primero 400 B movement.

 Zenith watches have been around since 1865, first producing pocket chronographs.
 It was in 1969 that the company produced the El Primero chronograph movement, which is the most precise series-made caliber in the world—according to Zenith, this is the “only one capable of measuring short times to the nearest tenth of a second, thanks to its balance oscillating at a frequency of 36,000 vibrations per hour.”

 To view other Chronomaster Skeleton models, visit Zenith’s page here.